openbracketret/vatglobal-test-luke/README.md

         $ docker-compose -f local.yml up

--   You can also specify the compose file locally by doing:
+-   Optionally you can also specify the compose file locally by doing:

         $ export COMPOSE_FILE=local.yml

-    This will then allow you to run:
+    This will then allow you to run (NOTE: you no longer have the "-f" flag):

         $ docker-compose up